cantremember/vagrant-smartos-packager/README.md

  | bash -s
 ```

-> If you install sudo, do not log out until you run the following step,
+*If you install sudo, **do not log out** until you run the following step,
-> as your root password has changed.
+as your root password has been changed.*

 Now run the following: